 Novel coronavirus identified, named SARS-CoV-2.
 COVID19 is associated disease.
-Similar viruses responsible for SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome) but of course these are both similarly capable of causing severe disease, whereas many coronaviruses pretty benign.
+Distinct from coronaviruses responsible for SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome) but of course these are both similarly capable of causing severe disease, whereas many coronaviruses pretty benign.
 Derived from bat coronavirus, so bats likely to be natural host.

 By end of February 2020, more than 70 000 cases reported across China, 2500 fatalities.
 Pandemic was declared by WHO on 11th March.

 Cruise ships including the Diamond Princess in Japan (over 700 cases) and the Zaandaam were particularly hard hit.

 Lockdown declared in UK on 23rd March 2020.